MahadebSen/TechNet-redux-toolkit/README.md

 ## Features of this site :

 - Authentication system implemented by Firebase authentication.
-- This site has 2 different dashboards for users and admin.
-For the admin feature, please log in by "sayan@das.com" | "sayan1234".
-- Used private routing, and JWT token.
+- Used private routing based on user authentication.
-- Admin can convert another user to admin.
-- Admin can manage all products and also can add new products.
-- Admin can manage all users' orders.
-- Users can edit their profile.
+- Users can filter out products according to their criteria.
 - Users can add their comment on site.